 c) Sufficient airspace

 d) Number of ground staff

 Explanation: The other 3 options are the specific aspects on which the site-selection is dependent.
 The site should be accessible by people easily from different locations, there should be potential for air traffic – flight or passenger and sufficient airspace for airports without obstruction.
-The ground staff is considered depending on size of airport.
+The ground staff is considered depending on the size of airport.

 6. Runways are oriented in a direction against the prevailing wind.

 Explanation: The runways are oriented in the direction of the wind so that it can utilize the force provided by the wind for take-off and landing of the aircraft.

 7. The wind intensity during a calm period in runways should be:

 c) Between 5-10 km/hr